 In his spare time, Keith is a keen runner and marathon runner, regularly entering half marathons, 10K and 5K runs.
 He’s also an avid Liverpool supporter, but enjoys watching any level of football.
 Spending time with his family and taking his two young children to the various activities that they do, he also finds time to go scuba diving with his wife – in warmer waters than the Mersey, though.

-GP surgery whistle-blowers unfairly dismissed: Keith acted for 3 UNISON members who were dismissed from their jobs at a GP surgery for whistleblowing.
-In the case, Keith successfully argued they were unfairly dismissed and won damages totally £300,000 for his clients.
-(Bhatia, Booth & Asani v Shanti Medical Centre).
+- Acted for three UNISON members who were dismissed from their jobs at a GP surgery for whistleblowing, securing damages totally £300,000 for his clients.

-NHS worker denied statutory redundancy pay: Keith successfully overturned an employment tribunal decision at appeal that a Unite member was not entitled to statutory redundancy pay on top of contractual redundancy pay, following her rejection of an offer of alternative employment.
-(Ugradar v Lancashire Care NHS Foundation Trust).
+- Successfully overturned an Employment Tribunal decision at appeal that a Unite member was not entitled to statutory redundancy pay on top of contractual redundancy pay, following her rejection of an offer of alternative employment.